In Ghana there is a mixed system of English common law and customary law.

 Locational incentives

-Enterprises located in free zone enclaves have a tax holiday on their income for the first 10 years of operation and are charged at the rate of 8% on their income from exports of their products outside Ghana after 10 years in operation however, the 2015 budget has proposed that such enterprises be liable to corporate tax of 15% after the tax holiday.
-Income received from the sale of the products of free zone enterprises within the domestic market does not enjoy any tax exemption.
+Enterprises located in free zone enclaves have a tax holiday on their income for the first 10 years of operation and are charged at the rate of 15% on their income from exports of their products outside Ghana after the tax holiday period (i.e., after 10 years in operation).
+Income received from goods and services provided by free zone enterprises within the domestic market does not enjoy any tax exemption and is subject to a 25% tax [5].

-- Income of real estate companies derived from construction for sale or letting of low cost affordable residential premises is charged at a rate 0% for the first 5 years (A company engaged in the construction for sale or letting of low cost affordable residential premises shall be issued with a certificate certifying that it is engaged in the construction of low cost affordable residential premises by the Minister responsible for Works and Housing before it can claim on this tax incentive);
+Income of real estate companies derived from construction for sale or letting of low cost affordable residential premises is charged at a rate 5% for the first 5 years (a company engaged in the construction for sale or letting of low cost affordable residential premises shall be issued with a certificate certifying that it is engaged in the construction of low cost affordable residential premises by the Minister responsible for Works and Housing before it can claim on this tax incentive);

-- Income of Companies engaged in farming tree crops is charged at a rate of 0% for the first 10 years; and
+Income of companies engaged in farming tree crops is charged at a rate of 5% for the first 10 years; and

 Personal income tax